A week before Christmas I took part in some discourse analysis training in Florida. But what exactly is discourse analysis?

 What would you think if someone started telling you a story the way that Sancho was telling his?
 It sounds quite awkward and cumbersome in English, but in some languages of the world a story would sound funny and be hard to follow any other way.

 Here’s another example.
-The following is a rather literal translation of the Christmas story told in Jula, a language that I know in Burkina Faso.
+The following is a rather literal translation of the Christmas story told in Jula, a language that I know in My Country.

 Today I am going to tell a few things about Christmas.
 Not everything!
 I am only going to tell a little today.
 Christmas – what is it?
 What is Christmas?
 Why do they celebrate Christmas?
 Christmas tells us about Jesus’ birth.